 As the real cost of water increases, demand for water will be affected.
 Municipal water service is a normal economic good; as price goes up, less is demanded.
-This has been demonstrated conclusively through numerous empirical studies of municipal water use.
-11 Similarly, as household incomes go up, more is demanded.
+This has been demonstrated conclusively through numerous empirical studies of municipal water use.11 Similarly, as household incomes go up, more is demanded.

 The degree of responsiveness to changes in the real cost of water is measured by price elasticity.
 Price elasticity estimates the percentage change in demand given a percentage change in the real (inflation-adjusted) price.
 Price elasticity has been estimated for numerous municipal water providers in California.
 Recent estimates include studies by M.Cubed (2013, 2015a, 2015b, 2015c), A&N Technical Services (2014), and Western Policy Research (2014).
 Jenkins et al. (2003) provide a summary of estimates from studies done in the 1980s and 1990s.
-The CUWCC's Conservation Rate Handbook also provides recommended price elasticities for residential water demand.
-Based on these and other studies, we have set the price elasticity parameters for each service class to the ranges shown in Table 23.
+The CUWCC's Conservation Rate Handbook also provides recommended price elasticity parameters for each service class to the ranges shown in Table 23.
 We have used the mid-point estimate to calculate the price-induced demand adjustments in the forecast presented in this memorandum.